juan-pablo-ramos-ucq/assignment-three/README.md

-# linked-list
+# Templates, Dynamic Array, Linked List, and Preprocessor Directives
-My own understanding and implementation of linked list
+This repository is my own understanding of these matters.

+## Preprocessor Directives ##
+Moves - the individual element copies done by the Move() method throughout the program